nlwens/chat_backend/README.md

 # Chat Application Backend

+## Introduction
-This is a backend for a chat application written in PHP using the Slim framework.
-It allows users to create groups, join groups, and send messages within groups.
+This document provides an overview of the **Chat Application** Backend project, which is a backend implementation for a simple chat application written in **PHP**.
+The application allows users to create public chat groups, join these groups, and send messages within them.
+The backend is built using the **Slim Framework** and stores data in an **SQLite** database.
+Communication between the client and server is handled via a RESTful JSON API.

+---

 ## Features
-- Create public chat groups.
+- **Group Management**: Users can create and join public chat groups.
-- User join chat groups
-- Send messages to groups.
-- List all messages in a group.
+- **Message Handling**: Users can send messages to groups and retrieve all messages within a group.
+- **User Identification**: Users are identified by a unique token or ID, which is included in API requests.
-- RESTful JSON API for communication.
+- **Simple API**: The backend provides a clean and easy-to-use API for client interactions.

+---

-## Technologies
+## Develop environment
+This project was developed and tested on **Ubuntu (version 22.04 LTS)**.
+All command-line operations, including database setup, dependency installation, and running the server, were performed in an Ubuntu terminal.
+Below are the key tools and versions used:
-- PHP 8.x
+- PHP 8
-- Slim Framework
+- Slim Framework 4
 - SQLite

-- Ubuntu
+If you are using a different operating system, the commands may need to be adjusted accordingly.
+However, the provided instructions should work seamlessly on any Ubuntu-based environment.

+---

 ## Installation
 1. Clone the repository: